ying-teaching/python/0-installation-setup/install-python.md

 ### Windows

-[How to Install Python 3.8.2 on Windows 10](https://youtu.be/UvcQlPZ8ecA).
-Run `python` and check the version.
+Please install the latest Python version following the video [How to Install Python 3.10.4 on Windows 10](https://youtu.be/UvcQlPZ8ecA).
+Run `python --version` to check that you install the right version.

 ### MacOS

-[How to install Python on Mac OS](https://youtu.be/TgA4ObrowRg).
+Please install the latest Python version following the video [How to install Python on Mac OS](https://youtu.be/TgA4ObrowRg).
 Make sure that you can run `python3` from the command line.
 For advanced user, you can check the [Using Python on a Macintosh](https://docs.python.org/3/using/mac.html).

 ## Install Python Packages